cyclejs-community/component-combinators/lessons learnt.md

 - remove node_module, force clean the npm cache (npm clean cache --force, or sth like that)
 - update version (that worked for rollup uglyfy plugin)
 - pray

+# snabbdom
+- for iframe, div, etc. to work property when converted to html, the selector must be a real selector, i.e. start iwht # or . for example